Questions and Answers

 What about products in USDA’s “100 percent organic” labeling category?

 Japan does not have a “100 percent organic” labeling category like the U.S. does.
-However, these products—and any product certified to be made with 95 percent or more organic ingredients—may be labeled “organic.”
+However, if products meet all USDA organic requirements for the 100% organic labeling category, products may be labeled as 100% organic.

 Shipping JAS organic products to the U.S.